UoaWDCC/auis-portal/api/stripe.md

 7. Ask @gmat224 if we need to worry about multiple quantities of tickets purchased.
 8. Set `expires_at` in `/create-checkout-session`
 9. Ask @gmat224 if tax collection needs to be enabled for transactions.
+10. Update `seed.ts` to use the latest tables and insert new fake data.
+11. Move stripe related functionality to a `stripeController.ts` file.

 # Notes:
 Schema: users = admin users for strapi